Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 does not support them.
 However, Kinemation has fixed that.
 Mesh LODs are supported out-of-the-box.

+Kinemation also supports pure entity projected decals.
+You don’t need companion GameObjects to detail your world anymore.

 Lastly, if you ever needed to know which entities a frame rendered, Kinemation provides a feedback flag for this purpose.
 You can use this for animation culling or special game logic.